NWChemEx-Project/DeveloperTools/dox/CodeStructure.md

 It may be necessary to add other base types later.
-In particular `LevelOfTheory` will likely not cut it for dynamics, or PES scans (it ought to work for geometry optimizations and 99.9% of the thermochemistry applications though).
+In particular `LevelOfTheory` will likely not cut it for dynamics, or PES scans (it ought to work for geometry optimizations and 99.9% of the thermochemistry application though (wrapper could just process Hessian)).

 As a note to self, I know I also had a property calculator for computing properties given a density.
 Obviously needed for user-facing API, but I need to